chitianhao/ts-arg-parse/ArgParser.en.rst

 :class:`ArgParser` is a powerful and easy-to-use command line Parsing library for ATS.
 The program defines what it requires by adding commands and options.
-Then :class:`ArgParser` will figure out what is related from the command line.
+Then :class:`ArgParser` will figure out the related information from the command line.
 All parsed arguments and function will be put in a key-value pairs structure :class:`Arguments` available for users to use.